 There are still a few tournament slots open for singles or foursomes.
 Details are available at thefirstteesandiego.org, or by calling (619) 582-7884

 The 18-hole, par-3 course will feature special fun-challenge holes sponsored by Srixon/Cleveland Golf, Innova Disc Golf and Suja Juice, to name a few.
 A few hole sponsorships are still available.

 About Pro Kids | The First Tee San Diego: Founded in 1994 by former NFL player Ernie Wright, Pro Kids’ mission is to challenge underserved youth to excel in life by promoting character development, life skills, and values through education and the game of golf.
 Pro Kids serves more than 1,200 youth ages 7-17 each year at campuses in City Heights and Oceanside.

-About Carini Heating and Air Conditioning: Founded in 2005, Carini is a leading San Diego Heating and Air Conditioning company that specializes in high energy efficient ductless mini split technologies.
+About Carini Heating, Air and Plumbing: Founded in 2005, Carini is a leading San Diego Heating and Air Conditioning company that specializes in high energy efficient ductless mini split technologies.
 The company believes in the importance of helping under privileged children gain access to high quality educational, athletic and character building opportunities.